Target says shoppers stocking up on essentials over coronavirus fears

-(Reuters) - Target Corp (TGT.N) said on Tuesday it was seeing a surge in U.S. store traffic as people stockpile disinfectants and food amid fears of the coronavirus outbreak.
+March 3 (Reuters) - Target Corp said on Tuesday it was seeing a surge in U.S. store traffic as people stockpile disinfectants and food amid fears of the coronavirus outbreak.

 “We’ve certainly seen a U.S. consumer that’s starting to stock up on household essentials, disinfectants, food and beverage items, all those staple items that the CDC has recommended...,” Chief Executive Brian Cornell said on a post-earnings call with analysts.